ariga/atlas/doc/md/guides/orms/gorm.md

 If your GORM models are spread across multiple packages, or do not embed `gorm.Model` or contain `gorm` struct tags, you can use the provider as a library in your Go program to load your GORM schema into Atlas.

-Be sure to replace `github.com/<yourorg>/<yourrepo>/path/to/models` with the import path to your GORM models.
-In addition, replace the model types (e.g `models.User`) with the types of your GORM models.

-If you want to use the provider as a Go file, you can use the provider as follows:

 Create a new program named `loader/main.go` with the following contents:

 ```go